 What exactly is the Eliot Deviation Index and how is it calculated?
 The measurement is calculated by adding together the straight line distances between each stop, and then dividing it by the displacement of the route.
 The calculator uses the Haversine formula and spherical trigonometry to determine distances.
-By definition, the Eliot Deviation Index is a linear approximation, and any other calculations claiming to be the "true Eliot Deviation Index" that do not match with the measurements on this website are false and should not be trusted.

 If the agency or route that you are looking for does not exist yet in the database, don't panic, just let us know.
 Contact info can be found on the bottom of this page.

 Not every transit line is eligibile for an Eliot Deviation Index.
 There are six criteria that all routes must meet.

 1. The line must begin and end at different stops.
 No loops allowed.

 2. The line must have at least three stops.
 (The Chilmark Rule)

 3. The line must not end along the return journey to the beginning.

 - 3a.
 Lines that end with turning loops end at the midpoint of the loop.
 (The Davis Rule)

 - 3b.
 Lines must travel between two distinct terminals.
 (The Naugatuck Rule)

 4. The line must look like a transit line and actually make sense.
 (The Quincy Rule)